nikhilshenoy/sentiment_analysis_pytorch/README.md

-# Sentiment Analysis using Different Technique
+# Sentiment Analysis using Different Techniques

 Sentiment Analysis is one of the most common NLP tasks.